HIV and Aging Annotated Bibliography

 This article identified risk and protective factors associated with mental and physical health-related quality of life, after controlling for key background characteristics, in a population of older gay and bisexual men with HIV infection.
 Previous research examining quality of life among persons with HIV rarely included older adults.
 Comorbidity, functional limitations, and lifetime victimization are risks to quality of life among older gay and bisexual men with HIV disease.
 Self-efficacy and social support represent intrapersonal and interpersonal resources that can be enhanced through interventions to improve health-related quality of life.

 - Emlet CA, Tozay S, Raveis VH.
 "I'm not going to die from the AIDS": resilience in aging with HIV disease.
 Gerontologist.
 2011 Feb;51(1):101-11.

-The research identified the importance of strengths and resilience among older adults living with HIV/AIDS.
+The research identified the importance of strengths and resilience among older adults with HIV.
 Further research is needed to explore these phenomena with larger samples.
 Practitioners should identify and implement methods for assessing resilience among older HIV-infected adults.

-- Fang X, Vincent W, Calabrese SK, et al. Resilience, stress, and life quality in older adults living with HIV/AIDS.
+- Fang X, Vincent W, Calabrese SK, et al. Resilience, stress, and life quality in older adults with HIV.
 Aging Ment Health.
 2015 Jan 30:1-7.

-This review depicts the mediating effect of resilience on the relationship between life stress and the health-related quality of life in people aged 50 and older who are living with HIV/ AIDS (OPLWHA).
+This review depicts the mediating effect of resilience on the relationship between life stress and the health-related quality of life in people aged 50 and older with HIV).
 It was shown that resilience may reduce the negative influence of life stress on physical, emotional, and the functional/global well-being in this population.